 4. Sexy Medusa Tattoo

 Medusa is often seen as a feminist symbol and can be used to celebrate womanhood.
-Women are drawn to this design because it can be empowering, and it can also be sexy.
-Depending on your preference, you can get many variations, but a seductive Medusa would look particularly flattering on a thigh or the back.
+Women are drawn to this Medusa tattoo design because it can be empowering and it can also be sexy.
+Depending on your preference, you can get many variations, but a seductive Medusa would look particularly flattering as a thigh tattoo or the back tattoo.
 These are both attractive places for a woman to get inked and draw the eye to some of the most feminine spots on her body.

 5. Medusa Statue Tattoo